Boston cruises give you a fun and memorable way to see the city from the water, plus discover whales and other marine life you'd never spot from land.

 More about Boston Whale Watching cruises

-Tour guides keep you informed and entertained.
+Tour guides keep you informed and entertained, combining sightseeing with fun.
 And for the biggest thrill, take a high-speed cruise on Codzilla, terror of the Harbor.

 More about Boston Harbor cruises

-Take a Charles River cruise, and you'll see not only Boston but Cambridge sights such as Harvard, MIT, and famous biotech companies.
-Depending on the cruise you select, you'll be on a regular cruise boat, a riverboat, or perhaps best of all, an authentic Venetian gondola.
+Take a Charles River cruise, and you'll see Boston and Cambridge city skylines and pass by iconic sights such as Harvard, MIT, and famous biotech companies.

 More about Charles River cruise options